 What is a CT coronary angiogram?

-A CT coronary angiogram (CTCA) is an imaging test to look at the arteries that supply your heart muscle with blood.
 Unlike a traditional coronary angiogram, CT angiograms don’t use a catheter threaded through your blood vessels to your heart.
 Instead, the CT scanner uses a combination of x-rays and high-powered computers to obtain cross-sectional images of your heart and heart vessels.
 These scans are becoming a common option for people with a variety of heart conditions.
 Early stages of coronary artery narrowing can be detected before any symptoms develop.

 Reasons for the procedure